anthonys1760/skynetVPN/README.md

-## SkynetVPN, a theme Anthony Smith
+## SkynetVPN, a theme by Anthony Smith